-College of LAS > Centers & Institutes > The Women's Center > About > Meet our Staff
+College of Liberal Arts & Social Sciences > Centers & Institutes > The Women's Center > About > Meet our Staff

 My name is Ann Russo (she/her).
 I am an Associate Professor in Women’s and Gender Studies and a member of the LGBTQ Studies Program.
 My life work focuses on queer, antiracist, and feminist movement building to address endemic intimate, interpersonal, community, and state violence and to build socially just, caring, accountable communities.
 Currently, I am working with others to develop transformative justice practices that cultivate collective and communal healing, intervention, accountability, and transformation.
 I am the author of Taking Back Our Lives: A Call to Action in the Feminist Movement (2001) and co-editor of Talking Back and Acting Out (2002) and Third World Women and Feminist Perspectives (1990).
 I have articles in a variety of books and journals as well.
 My current book project is entitled Building Communities to End Violence – A Praxis of Accountability.
 View full bio here.

 My name is Victoria Agunod (they/them) and I'm a queer, mixed race Filipinx student and organizer.
 I'm currently finishing my Bachelor’s degree in Women’s and Gender Studies and tend to focus my work on critical race theory, queer theory, and movement work, with a personal philosophy grounded in transformative justice.
 I advocate for the self-determination of the Palestinians, the dismantling of police and prisons, and the deconstruction of borders.
 Arundhati Roy, Angela Davis, and Paulo Friere are my central theoretical influences.
 I've worked on campus as a queer student leader since my first year and also work off-campus with Thresholds, a mental health services organization that focuses its work in homeless communities.